Pharmaceutical industry in China: Domestic companies

 The first two modes are the leading ones in China.

 In recent years, China's pharmacy enterprises have entered two new fields: e-business and the setting up of pharmacy retailing chain stores.
 At present, the development of the B to C mode of pharmacy business in China is limited.

 B2B is the main development trend of China's e-pharmacy commerce.
 Though the trade volume of B2B e-pharmacy business makes up only a percentage of the total pharmacy sales, it still has large development potential.
 In China's case, B2B e-pharmacy commerce has grown by 300 percent yearly.
 In 2003, the trade volume of internet pharmacy sales was estimated to be 10 percent of the total.

 In addition, more and more IT and other industry lead companies have been shifting their investments into the pharmaceutical industry.
 One example is Fang Zheng Group, an IT company that had invested a total of US$363 million into pharmaceuticals and healthcare.
 Guangzhou Bai Yun Shan Pharmaceutical Manufactory earmarked US$12 million to start an external-use medicine project, which was in addition to its US$48 million antibiotics project.

 Domestic companies doing R&D

 To date, the Chinese domestic pharmaceutical industry has invested very little in the research and development of new drugs, though the central government is encouraging R&D through investment and other incentives in an effort to build a world-class pharmaceutical industry.

-C & O Pharmaceutical Technology Holdings Ltd. (SIN:COPT) is an integrated pharmaceutical group in China which boasts an extensive distribution network covering over 3,000 distributors and 300,000 clinics, pharmacies and hospitals across all parts of China.
-To expand its portfolio of proprietary drugs, the company is developing a range of drugs that address acute medical areas such as anti-infection, anti-HBV, anti-cancer, anti-tuberculosis, anti-aging and anti-obesity.
-Three potential Category 1 drugs are also under development: an anti-Hepatitis B drug, a new immuno-enhancer drug and alternative drug to cancer treatment, and an antibiotics drug which is more effective against a broad spectrum of bacterial pathogens, especially Gram-positive drug-resistant bacteria.
-With 80 in-house researchers who have been handpicked for their specialties in different fields, ranging from chemical synthesis, drug formulation and preparation methods to clinical research, product registration, manufacturing techniques and pharmaceutical analysis, C&O is one of the few qualified pharmaceutical companies in China with the expertise to provide contract research services to the growing number of international pharmaceutical companies seeking to outsource their R&D activities to China.
-C&O has been providing contract research and contract manufacturing services to pharmaceutical companies both in China and outside of China.